CyberRomeCat/Restaurant-page/README.md

 # Restaurant-page
-Project restaurant page to apply npm and webpack
+Project restaurant page from TOP to apply npm and webpack